Oxford Jesus College 111 (The Red Book of Hergest): An Electronic Edition. TEI header

 Five columns are numbered 837 on folio 207 and folio 208r.
 These have been labelled 837a to 837e in the transcription.

-The orthography of these scribes does not differ substantially from expected forms.
+The orthography of this scribe does not differ substantially from expected forms.

 The text contains a number of common abbreviations.
 These have been expanded in the transcription to the forms that are given elsewhere in the text itself rather than to standard or dictionary forms.